Home » General »Global issues »Missional »Social Justice » Currently Reading:

 As I have considered how to contribute to some relief for those caught up in the current crisis in the Middle East, it struck me that the most appropriate and effective use of my donation would be to give it via The Gift of the Givers.

-But why are there no Christian agencies doing work in the Middle East right now?
+A further question is why are there no Christian agencies doing work in the Middle East right now?
 Oh, I am sure that there ARE some, but where is their profile?
 Or, to put it another way, where is the voice, and hands and feet of Jesus in this mess?

 Should I scrounge around some more to find the Christian witness, or should I see the most obvious and visible and active channel as a means to touch the people in Lebanon.
 Does it matter that I do it in the name of Jesus, but do it through an organisation that does not?
 (If so, where does that leave all the non-aligned NGO’s, like Red Cross and UN?).